 In the modern era the game remains as popular as ever in the towns and villages.
 Although most pelotaris are amateurs; including everything from farm workers to shopkeepers, there is a professional league and the game has produced its superstars.
 The greatest of them all was Paco Cabanes, ‘‘El Genovés’’, from the village near Xativa of the same name.
 Between 1975 and 1996, El Genovés won every major tournament in every discipline of pilota at every level along with every possible international trophy.
 In exhibition matches he routinely played on his own against, and beat, a team of three other international players.
 He once famously won an exhibition match while carrying a chair in his non-playing hand.
 Other famous players have been Sarasol, from the same village as El Genovés, and El Zurdo, Melero and El Nene.

 The number of professional players is growing by the year and the local government has pushed for the sport to be taught in state schools.
-The Polytechnic has new modern training facilities and a new trinquet was recently built in Benidorm, the reigning league champions.
-Pilota has also gone international with a hybrid five-nation tournament between Belgium, Holland, Italy, the Basque country and Valencia which el Genovés, of course, won twice.
-In 2010 the World Cup will take place in Valencia with the expected participation of 11 countries.
+The Polytechnic has new modern training facilities and a trinquet was built in Benidorm, who were league champions in the past.
+Pilota has also gone international with a hybrid five-nation tournament between Belgium, Holland, Italy, the Basque country and Valencia which el Genovés, of course, won twice.’Campionats Internacionals de Pilota’ are international tournaments and ‘País Valencià’ has won titles, competing against entire countries.

 David Rhead and José Marín